BramDSS/DSS09_week_4/ModelBuildApp/ModelBuildApp/docds09wk4.md

 ## Introduction
-This app makes it easy tot test different Generalised Linear Models on the mtcars dataset.
+This app makes it easy to test different covariates in a Generalised Linear Models on the mtcars dataset.
+The dependent variable will always be `mpg` (miles per gallon).

 ## Using the app